Tagged: Configuration, ini file, thinOS

 2. a screenshot of the location where the wnos.ini is stored

-3. a screenshot of the Thin Client System Setup-Central Configuration-WDACG
+3. a screenshot of the Thin Client System Setup-Central Configuration-WDA

 The Thin Client System Setup-Central Configuration-WDA config is: